Best investments during a recession

 A stock fund, either an ETF or a mutual fund, is a great way to invest during a recession.
 A fund tends to be less volatile than a portfolio of a few stocks, and investors are wagering less on any single stock than they are on the economy’s return and a rise in market sentiment.
 And a stock fund offers the potential for high long-term returns if you can stomach the short-term volatility.

 Well-diversified funds are a good option for investors who don’t want the hassle and risks of investing in individual stocks.
-One sound choice is an index fund based on the Standard & Poor’s 500, a well-balanced index that includes hundreds of America’s best companies.
-So rather than try to pick the winners, you own a piece of the market as a whole.
+One sound choice is an index fund based on the Standard & Poor’s 500, a well-balanced index that includes hundreds of America’s best companies and has returned about 10 percent over time.
+Rather than try to pick the winners, you own a piece of the market as a whole.

 “Investors with a well-balanced portfolio need to remind themselves that the market has always come back” from downturns, says Brooke V. May, CFP, managing partner at Evans May Wealth in the Indianapolis area.

 If you want a portfolio that may be somewhat less volatile, you might want to add some dividend stocks.
 High-quality dividend stocks tend to fluctuate less than other kinds of stocks (growth stocks, for example), meaning your portfolio will bounce around less.
 Plus, they can offer a cash dividend that ensures you’re getting some income while you’re waiting for the market to turn.

 Don’t feel experienced enough to pick your own dividend stocks?
 Buy a dividend stock fund and enjoy the reduced risk that comes with diversification and still enjoy a solid dividend yield.
 Plus, if you buy while stock prices are lower, you’ll enjoy a higher total yield.